Pragmatic Bhagavad Gita: Unlocking the Practical Wisdom of the Bhagavad Gita with Krsnadaasa

 Discover the life-changing wisdom of the Bhagavad Gita with Krsnadaasa, a pragmatic spiritualist.
 Through profound yet practical teachings, unlock your true potential and find inner peace.
 Inspired by great spiritual masters, Krsnadaasa presents Krishna's authentic messages in a relatable way, empowering you to transform your life and contribute to a more compassionate world.
 Embark on a journey of self-discovery and spiritual awakening that transcends time and culture.
 Experience the transformative power of practical spirituality in your daily life.

-1. Pragmatic Gita: Chapter 3: Yajna - the science of living in sacred reciprocity [3.10 to 3.11]
+4. Pragmatic Gita: Chapter 3: Yajna - the science of living in sacred reciprocity [3.10 to 3.11]

 Pragmatic Gita: Chapter 3: Yajna - the science of living in sacred reciprocity [3.10 to 3.11]

 Are you tired of the endless "hustle" that leaves you feeling drained and disconnected?
 It is time to discover Yajna - the science of living in sacred reciprocity.
 This isn't just a religious concept; it is a practical blueprint for living in a way that actually works.
 Today, we are exploring how verses 3.10 and 3.11 of the Bhagavad Gita reveal the ultimate secret to a life of plenty.
 In This Episode, You'll Discover How to apply Yajna - the science of living in sacred reciprocity to your career.
-The reason why cosmic interdependence is the most important law you've never been taught.
+The reason why cosmic interdependence is the most important law that creates abundance and transformation.
 How Yajna - the science of living in sacred reciprocity removes the fear of not having enough.
 The truth about the "wish-fulfilling cow" and the spiritual law of giving.
 Ways to see Yajna - the science of living in sacred reciprocity in the nature all around you.
 We often think that to get more, we have to take more.
 But Yajna - the science of living in sacred reciprocity teaches us the opposite.
 Think of a garden; if you only take the fruit and never give back water or care, the garden dies.
 When you live by Yajna - the science of living in sacred reciprocity, you are the gardener who nourishes the soil, and in return, the soil provides everything you could ever need.
 Living through Yajna - the science of living in sacred reciprocity means you never have to walk alone again.
 You are in a sacred exchange with the divine forces of the universe.
 Join us as we break down how to align with natural laws and step into the peace that comes from Yajna - the science of living in sacred reciprocity. krsnadaasa (Servant of Krishna)

 1h 13m

-2. Pragmatic Gita: Chapter 3: The Secret Alchemy of Actions That Liberate Us[3.8 to 3.9]
+5. Pragmatic Gita: Chapter 3: The Secret Alchemy of Actions That Liberate Us[3.8 to 3.9]

 FEB 9